ShreshthRajan/HomeSecure/README.md

 - **Model Architecture:** Defined a deep CNN structure optimized for feature extraction and classification.
 - **Feature Extraction:** Producing high-dimensional feature maps that encapsulate object characteristics.

-### 3. Scale-Invariant Feature Transform (SIFT) for Detailed Feature Extraction
+### 3. SIFT for lower-level Feature Extraction

 SIFT extracts invariant features from the frames.
-This method captures key points and descriptors that provide robust information about textures and patterns, regardless of scale and rotation.
+This method captures descriptors about textures and patterns, regardless of scale and rotation.
 The goal of this layer is capture data not found in the CNN.
 The process includes:

 - **Key Point Detection:** Identifying distinctive locations within each frame.
 - **Descriptor Calculation:** Computing the local image gradients around each key point to generate a descriptor vector.